 This shift towards autonomous AI marks a major turning point.
 We’re moving from AI as a tool that assists us to AI as a partner that can take initiative, solve problems, and operate in the world on its own.

-Drug discovery is treated like code, every experiment, molecule, and document is structured, version-controlled, and iterative.
-AgentCures commits its work to Git, ensuring total provenance and seamless AI-human collaboration.
-Scientists and engineers can work alongside AgentCures, co-developing the future of medicine with an intelligence that never gets tired or sleeps.
+Drug discovery is treated like code: every experiment, molecule, and document is structured, version-controlled, and iterative.
+AgentCures commits its work to Git, giving scientists a clear audit trail and a practical way to review, improve, and approve AI-generated research.